Tim-TechArt/Planets/README.md

 # Planets
-Small project written in HLSL for linear algebra practice
+Small project written in HLSL for linear algebra practice.
+Planets are drawn with a simple ray-tracing algo